jaylenw/IonicTodoApp/README.md

 This project is designed to work with the backend application, [Nota](https://github.com/jaylenw/nota).

+Here is a demo of the application, [Nota - IonicTodoApp Video](https://youtu.be/k6MArFEwcLI).

 ## Description

 Users are able to use this App as a Todo-List or a Note Taking application.